 A few years ago I went on a beautiful yoga holiday in Dumfries Scotland.
 We stayed in a Tipi, but in the middle of the grounds there was a huge Iron Age roundhouse, a hot tub and a sauna which had been built by hand and was eco friendly.
 It was such a magical place.

-Today it is raining, heavily and I’ve woke up craving adventure.
-How I miss travelling and holidays.
+Today it is raining so heavily and I’ve woke up craving adventure, I guess I’m reminiscing as I can’t travel right now due to the pandemic.
+How I miss holidays!

 My Rainy Day Carrot Cake

 3 large eggs / 250g peeled and grated carrot / 1 ripe banana / 50g walnuts / 50g Sultans (soaked in water over night, optional, soak in spiced rum if you prefer) 280g coconut flour (you can use any flour you have) / 175g muscovado sugar / 1/2 tsp Himalayan salt / 2 tsp baking powder / 1 tsp cinnamon / 1 tsp ground spice / 1 tsp vanilla extract/ 4 tbs coconut oil (heated to liquid consistency) or 4 tbs sunflower oil / 1 orange (Zest) / chopped ginger

 250g greek yogurt / 25g icing sugar / 1 tbs vanilla extract / lemon zest/ maple syrup/ toasted almonds

 In free standing mixer add Muscavado sugar and banana, cream together.
 Add oil.

 Add half flour and egg, mix again, add rest of flour and two eggs, mix again until you get a thick cake batter, add vanilla extract.